What is the Part-time, Seasonal, and Temporary (PST) Employees Retirement Program?

 7.5 percent of your pretax wages are deducted from your paycheck and deposited in your PST Program account.

-Your PST Program deductions from your paycheck are invested in the Short Term Investment Fund – PST.
+Your PST Program deductions from your paycheck are invested in the Short Term Investment Fund – PST (STIF-PST).
 The Fund seeks to maximize total return consistent with capital preservation.
-Your account balance consists of the deductions from your paycheck and any potential earnings.
+Your account balance consists of employee contributions, attributable earnings or losses, and asset-based fees that are netted out of the performance of the Fund.

 To learn more about changes in employment status and how they affect you and your PST account, review the information below.

-If your employment status changes (length of employment or time base), you may become eligible for enrollment in CalPERS, the 7.5% PST deduction from your paycheck stops.
+If your employment status changes (length of employment or time base), and you become eligible for enrollment in CalPERS, your Personnel Office will discontinue the 7.5% PST deduction from your paycheck.

 If you contribute to a 457(b) Plan during the same year you were automatically enrolled in the PST Program, your 457(b) Plan normal deferral limit for that year must be reduced by the amount deducted from your salary for the PST Program.